davidarchanjo/docker-typescript-sample-web-app/README.md

 $ npm run dev
 ```

-Now, if we visit your browser at http://localhost:8080, you should get:
+Now, if we visit the browser at http://localhost:8080, you should get:
 ![banner](./assets/browser.jpg)
 <br>